4 Tips To Cancel Audible Without Losing Credits

 Pausing your membership will pause your payments and you will not get access to the Plus Catalog titles.

 This option gives you extra time (90 days) to use your credit wisely, without paying the membership charges.
-You can use credits, access sales and member discounts, and participate in 2-for-1 deals during a paused membership.

 It is possible to resume or cancel your Audible membership anytime you want during this period.